microsoft/SmartHotel360-Backend/Documents/Setup.md

+# **This project is retired, archived, and no longer supported.
+You are welcome to continue to use and fork the repository.**

+## For the latest sample references visit: https://aka.ms/tailwindtraders & https://aka.ms/rpsls

 # SmartHotel360 AKS Demo Setup

 All of the back-end systems run inside of Docker containers.
 During the installation phase you will notice errors if you haven't set your Docker configuration to use 4 GB of memory.
 Changing this is simple within the Docker configuration dialog.
 Just set the memory higher and restart Docker.